ohsugi/dove/README.md

   > solana-test-validator
  - Run Anchor Test by skipping to boot the local validator node in the other console.
   > anchor test --skip-local-validator

-### Environment
-#### Solana
- - Run the solana-installer in a console to catchup/apply the latest updates
-  > solana-install update
- - Verify the installation.
-  > solana --version

-#### Anchor
- - Install the Anchor version manager that is a tool for using multiple versions of the anchor-cli.
-It will require the same dependencies as building from source.
-It is recommended you uninstall the NPM package if you have it installed.
-Install avm using Cargo.
-Note this will replace your anchor binary if you had one installed.
-  > cargo install --git https://github.com/project-serum/anchor avm --locked --force
- - On Linux systems you may need to install additional dependencies if cargo install fails.
-E.g. on Ubuntu:
-  > sudo apt-get update && sudo apt-get upgrade && sudo apt-get install -y pkg-config build-essential libudev-dev
- - Install the latest version of the CLI using avm, and then set it to be the version to use.
-  > avm install latest
-  > avm use latest
- - Verify the installation.
-  > anchor --version

 ## Consideration
 - The objective of the project-based funding system instead of the specific target country